 WEALTH BUILDING RECOMMENDATION:

 Stay On Top Of Your Money: If you want to build wealth, you need to know where your money is going.
-Consider signing up for Personal Capital, a free online wealth management tool which keeps track of your income and expenses, tracks your net worth, and provides portfolio analysis tools to see if you are properly positioned and paying too much in fees.
+Sign up for Personal Capital, a free online wealth management tool which keeps track of your income and expenses, tracks your net worth, and provides portfolio analysis tools to see if you are properly positioned and paying too much in fees.
 I personally am saving over $1,700 in annual portfolio fees I had no idea I was paying after running my 401(k) through their Fee Analyzer tool!
-My rollover IRA now costs under $450 in fees annual based on a ~$440,000 portfolio.
+My rollover IRA now costs under $450 in fees annual based on a ~$420,000 portfolio.
+Personal Capital will help you track your net worth and manage your cash flow for free.